How to Make a Budget: The 50-20-30 Approach

 Savings are an important part of any balanced monthly budget.
 Having money in savings means you’re less likely to go into debt to afford a big-ticket item or pay for an unforeseen expense.

 Keep in mind that debt payments (other than a mortgage) are also included in the 20% savings percentage.
 Why?
 Simplicity.
-After paying off student loans, credit cards or car loan, you can redirect that same money into a savings account.
+After paying off student loans, credit cards or car loans, you can redirect that same money into a savings account.

 Here’s what’s included in the Savings budget bucket: